-E-safety is part of Hill House's Safeguarding - Child Protection Procedures
+On line safety is part of Hill House's Safeguarding - Child Protection Procedures

-All staff, across the school community contributes to safeguarding and as part of this the E-Safety Policy and the responsibilities are shared.
+All staff, across the school community contribute to safeguarding and as part of this the On Line Safety Policy and the responsibilities are shared.
 Any technology used in school (regardless of ownership) is governed by this policy.

 Networked computer resources and internet access are widely available at Hill House School.
 They enhance the teaching and learning environment for both teachers and students, but are sophisticated and powerful tools and internet use in particular raises a range of legal, ethical, technical and management issues.
 There is thus a need for proper regulation and guidance in the use of computers/devices and internet by staff and young people.
-This is provided in the School's ICT and internet Policy.
+This is provided in the School's ICT and Acceptable Use Policy.